ZcashFoundation/zebra/design/design.md

 ### Internal Dependencies

-- `zebra-chain`
+- `zebra-chain` for data structures and parsing.
-- `zebra-state`
+- `zebra-state` to read and update the state database.
-- `zebra-script`
+- `zebra-script` for script parsing and validation.

 ### Responsible for

 - consensus-specific parameters (network magics, genesis block, pow parameters, etc) that determine the network consensus
 - consensus logic to decide which block is the current block
+- block and transaction verification
+  - context-free validation, e.g., signature, proof verification, etc.
-- all context-dependent validation logic, e.g., determining whether a transaction is accepted in a particular chain state context.
+  - context-dependent validation, e.g., determining whether a transaction is accepted in a particular chain state context.
+  - verifying mempool (unconfirmed) transactions
+- block checkpoints
+  - mandatory checkpoints (genesis block, sapling activation)
+  - optional regular checkpoints (every Nth block)
+- modifying the chain state
+  - adding new blocks to `ZebraState`, including chain reorganisation
+  - adding new transactions to `ZebraMempoolState`
+- storing the transaction mempool state
+  - mempool transactions can be accessed via their hash
+- providing `tower::Service` interfaces for all of the above to support backpressure and batch validation.

 ### Exported types

+- `block::init() -> impl Service`, the main entry-point for block verification.
-- [...]
+- `ZebraMempoolState`
+  - all state management (adding transactions, getting transactions by hash) is completely encapsulated.
+- `mempool::init() -> impl Service`, the main entry-point for
+    mempool transaction verification.

+The `init` entrypoints return `Service`s that can be used to verify blocks or transactions, and add them to the relevant state.

 `zebra-rpc`
 ------------